akwohlgenant/akwohlgenant.github.io/_posts/2021-06-09-well_log_clustering_r.md

 ![](/images/2021-06-09-well_log_clustering_r/unnamed-chunk-5-1.png)<!-- -->

 That looks pretty good.
 Now I’ll move on to the clustering.
-First I’ll get rid of null values and select numerical variables for
+First I’ll get rid of null values and select only the numerical variables for clustering.
-    clustering.

 ``` r
 colSums(is.na(logs))